pdjr-signalk/pdjr-skplugin-devantech/README.md

 associated module and the decoration of these paths with metadata which incorporates any properties that may have been supplied in the plugin configuration.

 A persistent TCP command connection is opened to the remote DS device and Signal K relay paths have a handler installed that responds to PUT requests by sending operating commands over this connection to the remote DS device.

-The plugin will start immediately it is installed but must be configured with at least one 'module' definition before it can do something useful.

 ## Author